teohen/fastify-test/README.md

 # fastify-test

-This project is a test using the fastify lib for backend servers.
+This project is a test using fastify for backend servers.